Le-Jason/Macro_SongLyrics/README.md

 "# Macro_SongLyrics"

-This code is to spam in league game
+This code is to spam in league of legends